Migrating Monolith to Microservice Architecture – the Path

 Messaging component is flat now.

 Looks much better now, but we are not done yet.
-We still need to deal with marketing component.
+We still need to deal with the marketing component.

 Marketing component to be flattened.